caf-expert/CAF-Hackathon-IaC-Bicep/challenges/challenge1.md

 ## Description

-Develop a Biceo deployment that accepts a generic input value and returns it as an output value.
+Develop a Bicep deployment that accepts a generic input value and returns it as an output value.

 Deploy it using the Azure CLI
 Observe the deployment in the Azure Portal